Domestic Violence Defense Lawyer in Irvine, CA

 There was another woman who had been repeatedly beaten by her husband.
 One day she threw a candle at the wall near him out of frustration and fear.
 He called the police, and she was arrested.
 It was only after showing the district attorney photos of my client’s bruises that the district attorney finally dismissed the case.

+Domestic violence cases can be very difficult emotionally and in many other ways.
+That is why it is important to have a compassionate and experienced criminal defense attorney to represent you during this process.
 Ms. Bass is extremely compassionate and has a tremendous amount of experience with these cases.
 She has also had incredible results for her clients.
-Most recently a domestic violence client was charged with criminal threats against his girlfriend and brandishing a firearm.
-He had two prior serious and violent felony convictions so he was facing life in prison under the California three strikes law.
+Most recently, a domestic violence client was charged with criminal threats against his girlfriend and brandishing a firearm.
+He had two prior serious and violent felony convictions, so he was facing life in prison under the California three strikes law.
 Ms. Bass had his case dismissed.
-With the right attorney, you will be given the correct advice and you will receive the right result.
+With the right attorney, you will be given the correct advice, and you will be more likely to receive a favorable result.